superfaceai/email-example/README.md

 ← `public/`, `src/`: Folders from the remixed Glitch Node.js starter project, it is safe to ignore those for the puprose of learning about Superface

-← `server.js`: The main server script of the demo site, it does not contain Superface-specific code, only a boiler plate to make the demo work
+← `server.js`: The main server script of the application, it does not contain Superface-specific code, only a boiler plate to make the application work

-← `superface/`: Superface folder that contains the configuration of the [OneSDK](https://github.com/superfaceai/one-sdk-js) for the capabilities and providers used in the demo
+← `superface/`: Superface folder that contains the configuration of the [OneSDK](https://github.com/superfaceai/one-sdk-js) for the capabilities and providers used in the application

 ← `superface/super.json`: The actual configuration of the capabilties and providers

 ← `.env`: Secrets such as API keys for the used providers

+## More Examples

+[Geocode Example](https://glitch.com/edit/#!/superface-geocode) - use Superface to get coordinates from address

+[Reverse Geocode Example](https://glitch.com/edit/#!/reverse-geocode-superface) - use Superface to get address from coordinates

 ## Get in touch